MSACL: Multi-Step Actor-Critic Learning with Lyapunov Certificates for Exponentially Stabilizing Control: Preliminaries

 where $\mathbf{x}_{t+1} = f(\mathbf{x}_t, \mathbf{u}_t)$.
-In the soft policy iteration (SPI) algorithm \cite{haarnoja2018soft}, the policy is optimized by alternating between soft policy evaluation, where $Q^\pi$ is updated via iterative application of $\mathcal{T}^\pi$, and soft policy improvement, which is equivalent to finding a policy $\pi$ that maximizes the soft Q-function augmented with an entropy term for $\mathbf{x}_t$:
+In the soft policy iteration (SPI) algorithm \cite{haarnoja2018soft}, the policy is optimized by alternating between soft policy evaluation, where $Q^\pi$ is updated via $\mathcal{T}^\pi$, and soft policy improvement, which is equivalent to finding a policy $\pi$ that maximizes the soft Q-function for $\mathbf{x}_t$: